Rubo12345/Constructing-a-watchman-route-for-an-indoor-environment/README.md

 ### Shreyas Kanjalkar, [Rutwik Bonde](https://github.com/Rubo12345)

 ## Dependencies
-Before you run the code, to make sure you have all the requirements met do:
+Before you run the code, make sure you have all the requirements met:

 ```pip install -r requirements.txt```